slakkenhuis/stilish/PROPOSAL.md

-    an X version for use as an add-on to a stacking WM, a standalone X window manager version, a Wayland version (which, from what I can see, would *have* to be monolithic since it needs to be integrated with the compositor), and even a terminal version similar to `dvtm`.
+    an X version for use as an add-on to a stacking WM, a standalone X window manager version, a Wayland version (which, from what I can see, would *have* to be monolithic since it needs to be integrated with the compositor), and even a terminal multiplexer version similar to `dvtm`, `byobu`, `tmux` and `screen`.
 This is an attractive prospect, since it would mean consistent behaviour in all possible windowing environments.

 Behaviour